Xiddler/PORTABLE_ENV/dotfiles/cheat/vim_special_chars.md

 # To insert special characters in vim using decimal, Hex or Octal

+## The prompt from pure-prompt ❯

 In INSERT mode, Ctrl-Q u276f
-❯
+❯ this is the Pure prompt arrow

-I have mapped <leader>a to do this in .vimrc Custom Leader
+I have mapped <leader>> to do this in .vimrc Custom Leader ❯

-# The prompt from pure-promt ❯
+Using ga on the first symbol of the next line:
 ❯ --> <❯> 10095, Hex 276f, Octal 23557
 NOTE: this is not a greater-than sign
+>

 # The longer hyphen to distinguish it from a dash —

-I have an alias for this in .vimrc - in insert mode simply — (for long hyphen)
+I have an alias for this in .vimrc - in insert mode simply `lh`  — (for long hyphen)